C-N-G/swtc-site/vault/Characteristics/Obnoxious.md

 name: Obnoxious
 flavour: Placeholder Flavour
 ability: |
-  The first person (not yourself) to choose you with their ability becomes malfunctioning.
+  The first player (not yourself) to choose you with their ability during the night is malfunctioning until the day.
 reminders:
   - - 💩
     - "#FFFF00"